 1 tsp salt flakes

-- Place all ingredients into an unperforated steam container and Steam at 100°C for 5 minutes or alternatively bring to the boil in a saucepan for 2 minutes.
-Allow to cool completely, strain off solids and chill in the fridge.
+- Place all ingredients into an unperforated steam container and Steam at 100°C for 5 minutes, or alternatively bring to the boil in a saucepan for 2 minutes.
+Allow to cool completely, strain off solids and chill in the refrigerator.

-- Place the turkey in the brine making sure it is submerged and place in the fridge for 24 hours, then drain and pat dry with paper towel.
+- Place the turkey in the brine making sure it is submerged and place in the refrigerator for 24 hours, then drain and pat dry with paper towel.

 - Drain the red peppers and remove any seeds.